libp2p/js-libp2p/OKR.md

 **libp2p debugging is not painful**

 - Error handling is done correctly and error codes are part of the API
-- libp2p and libp2p-switch become full state machines
+- libp2p and libp2p-switch become full state machines - @jacobheun
 - libp2p has a network visualization tool

 **libp2p is seen as the go to p2p networking stack**